Alex-Lee06/Hadoop-2.7.6-Installation-Guide/Hadoop Installation Guide for Ubuntu 18.md

 * With ssh installed and configured we can now download and install Hadoop-2.7.6.
 To do this let's go to http://hadoop.apache.org/releases.html and look for 2.7.6 binary
 * Or you can follow the steps below for CLI commands.
 * First lets move to your **Downloads** folder.
-* Please pay attention to what is before **$** so that this guide with be easier to follow.
-It will show which directory you are located.
+* Please pay attention to what is before **$** so that this guide will be easier to follow.
+It will show which directory you are currently located in.

 ```
 ~$ cd Downloads